A complete Xingqiu guide

 Hydro Application and Other Things to Note

-The amount of energy Xingqiu requires is not underplayed in any way, He can’t have a battery because none of the existing hydro units have good particle generation, and hydro resonance is not that good.
-Xingqiu needs about 240-260 (180-200 with C6) ER minimum, and you should not exceed 260 (210 with C6) because 260 (or 210) is theoretical 100% uptime.
+The amount of energy Xingqiu requires is significant.
+Xingqiu needs about 240-260 (180-200 with C6) ER minimum, not including Hydro teammates, energy generating weapons and assuming a single use of his Skill.
 While maintaining good energy recharge, strive to have as many offensive stats as possible.
-Atk and Crit stats are not to be ignored, but burst uptime almost always outscales higher offensive stats.
-Note that the energy needs are halved for an r3+ sacrificial sword.
+Atk and Crit stats are not to be ignored, but Burst uptime almost always outscales higher offensive stats.
+Note that the energy needs are halved for an r3+ Sacrificial Sword.

 Chapter Two: Constellations

-Although Xingqiu is perfectly fine without constellations, his constellations make up a large portion of his maximization.
+Although Xingqiu is perfectly fine without constellations, his constellations make up a large portion of his full potential.

 C1: The Scent Remained